Vehicle fire causes major US highway collapse

 The north-south highway - one of the busiest in the United States, connecting major cities along the East Coast from Maine to Florida - remains closed in both directions in the Philadelphia area, officials said.

-Rebuilding the section of destroyed highway could take weeks, authorities said, a nightmare scenario for commuters as well as for road travellers at the start of the summer holiday season.
+Rebuilding the section of destroyed highway could take weeks, authorities said, a nightmare scenario for commuters as well as for road travelers at the start of the summer holiday season.

 "Avoid area.
 Plan and seek alternative travel routes," the Philadelphia Office of Emergency Management said in a tweet.